Lionel Messi in talks for Saudi Arabia move with USD 400 million deal

 According to the report by The Telegraph, Messi’s father, Jorge, is leading talks on the Saudi Arabia deal.

-The USD 400 million deal from Saudi Arabia is twice that of what Cristiano Ronaldo agreed upon when he moved to Saudi Arabia to play for Al Nassr after his unceremonious exit from English Premier League club Manchester United.
+The USD 400 million deal (INR 3, 269 crores approx.) from Saudi Arabia is twice that of what Cristiano Ronaldo agreed upon when he moved to Saudi Arabia to play for Al Nassr after his unceremonious exit from English Premier League club Manchester United.
 Ronaldo’s deal ends in the summer of 2025.

-If Messi’s USD 400 million deal materialises, it will be the highest ever for any footballer in the sport’s history.
+If Messi’s USD 400 million (INR 3, 269 crores approx.) deal materialises, it will be the highest ever for any footballer in the sport’s history.

 Why is Messi planning a move to Saudi Arabia?